My 7-year-old son is just at that stage when he’s fascinated by fun (and explosive!) science experiments for kids.

 Note: This will work even better if you initially stretch the balloon a few times before attaching it to the bottle

-Here’s a video demonstration of this experiment.
+Here’s a video demonstration of this cool STEM activity.
 The experiment doesn’t start until 3:00 of the video but the explanation about what yeast is and how it grows is worth watching too.

 8. Milk Magic

-This experiment demonstrate surface tension and is a very easy one to do specially for little kids
+This experiment demonstrates surface tension and is a very easy one to do especially for little kids

 - different food coloring